ccurry20/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer:
+-less data is processed, routing between views is generally faster.

+- whole page won’t refresh when using client-side routing

+- Smooth transitions and animations between views are easier to implement.

 - [ ] What does AJAX stand for?
 > Answer:
+AJAX stands for Asynchronous JavaScript and XML.
+AJAX is a new technique for creating better, faster, and more interactive web applications with the help of XML, HTML, CSS, and Java Script.
+Ajax uses XHTML for content, CSS for presentation, along with Document Object Model and JavaScript for dynamic content display

 - [ ] What are `controlled components` in React?
 > Answer:
+When the React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.

 - [ ] Name three tools/libraries for making AJAX requests.
 > Answer:
+1)    Axios

+2)    Fetch API

+3)    Jquery

 ## Project Set Up